Blog

 What is a vineyard really worth?
 It depends.

 One of the most common questions I discuss with real estate clients is the value of a vineyard.
 What is a vineyard really worth?
 It’s not too hard to find different information quoting values per acre of vineyard in different areas.
 In Sonoma and Napa Counties the values are actually broken down to appellations and the prices can have a dramatic range.
-For instance a vineyard in the Sonoma Carneros area could average $80,000 / acre while over in the Rutherford Appellation in Napa County could come in well above $300,000 an acre.
+A vineyard in the Sonoma Carneros area could average $80,000 / acre Over in the Rutherford Appellation in Napa County could come in well above $300,000 an acre.
 That’s right, more than 3X difference in value.
 Hence the question from clients who are just getting involved in the not so straight forward realm of understanding vineyard values.

 Watch the video below for a quick recap.